Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 ## In Class Activity II (optional) (30 min)

+Before we delve deep into GCD in the next lesson, let's explore a simplified example of what *implementing Concurrency* __*without GCD*__ might entail...

 ### Part 1 - Individually

+The code in the `Threads.playground` below is incomplete.
+It is intended to create a second thread instance called "Background Thread" that executes the `calculation` function/closure.

-**TODO:** The code in the `Threads.playground` below is incomplete.
-Complete the code to match the output listed below it:
+**TODO:** Complete the code to match the output listed below it:

 ```Swift
 import Foundation